Shraddha120329/Real-Estate-Marketplace-Backend-Api/README.md

 # Real-Estate-Marketplace-Backend-Api

-🔑 Advanced Authentication and Authentication: Implement JWT, and Google OAuth for secure and seamless user access.
+🔑 Advanced Authorization and Authentication: Implement JWT, and Google OAuth for secure and seamless user access.

 🏡 Real-world CRUD Operations: Create, read, update, and delete property listings using MongoDB.